Measurements API

 Retrieve the measurements for one or more attributes, possibly spanning multiple resources, with support for JEXL expressions. |

-Here we use a POST instead of a GET to retrieve the measurements, which lets you perform complex queries that are difficult to express in a query string.
-These requests cannot be used to update or create new metrics.
+In this case, we use a POST function instead of a GET to retrieve the measurements.
+This lets you perform complex queries that are difficult to express in a query string.

 curl -X POST -H "Accept: application/json" -H "Content-Type: application/json" -u admin:admin -d @report.json http://127.0.0.1:8980/opennms/rest/measurements